Best Adjustable Beds Brands

 Six organic luxury mattresses with 100-night trials, lifetime comfort guarantees and free delivery.
 Setup available for a fee.
 Queen mattresses range from $599 to $1,999 with the option to add a frame or adjustable base.

-Three sleep systems available with a 30-day trial, 25-year warranty, free delivery and name-your-price pricing.
-Returns are accepted with shipping costs.
-Queen-sizes cost $2,000-$4,000; price determined with a consultant by phone.
+Three sleep systems available with a 30-day in-home trial, lifetime warranty, white glove delivery and setup, and name-your-price pricing.
+Queen-sizes cost from $2,000.
+There is a return and mattress exchange policy.

 Offers adjustable beds with advanced lumbar support, high-end massage and a nightstand app that allows you to program sleep routines like setting head and foot positioning to help you wake up.
 An 8X Sleep System sells for $4,249.